time away from work

 six month anniversary of employment;

 Ten (10) days paid for sick time for full-time employees following

 Illness or sick pay is granted to protect loss of income for occasional days.
 It is not an automatic entitlement.
 Proof of illness may be requested and the procedure for reporting of absences should be followed.

 Sick days are not to be used to extend holiday or vacation time.
 A maximum of five (5) unused sick days may be carried over from the previous year.

-It is college policy to permit employees with at least six months of service to use up to three of their sick days per year for doctors’ appointments, family emergencies or similar pressing personal situations.
+It is college policy to permit employees with at least six months of service to use up to five (5) of their sick days per year for doctors’ appointments, family emergencies or similar pressing personal situations.
 Employees are expected to schedule personal days off in advance with their supervisor.

 Vacation - full-time non-exempt personnel

 Vacation schedules are subject to approval in advance by the supervisor on a form provided for that purpose.
 Vacation benefits for full-time non-exempt personnel who are regularly scheduled to work 35 hours or more per week, or 1,820 hours per year, are eligible for paid vacations as follows:

 Seven (7) days paid vacation following your first day of employment through your 1st Year Anniversary of employment;